lucasquemelli/House_Rocket/README.md

 15. How many properties of the type 'apartment' were renovated in 2015?
 16. What is the largest number of "bedrooms" that a property of the type 'house' has?
 17. How many properties of the type 'new_house' were renovated in 2014?
+18. Select some columns by their names, by their index and by boolean indexing.
-18. Save a .csv file with columns 10 through 17 only.
+19. Save a .csv file with columns 10 through 17 only.

 # 2. Business Assumptions